Abhijeet2706/Abhijeet2706/README.md

 ## Glad to see you here! &nbsp;

-👋 Hi there, I'm a passionate Frontend Developer with a keen interest in Next.js and React.js.
+👋 Hi there, I'm a passionate Full stack Developer with a keen interest in Next.js, React.js and NodeJs.
 I am currently diving into the world of Data Structures and contributing to exciting Open Source projects.

 🌱 I'm dedicated to continuous learning, striving to enhance my coding skills and create seamless user experiences.
 My journey involves collaborating on React.js and Next.js projects, where innovation meets code.